'Victory Corps' builds, demonstrates readiness through signature exercise

+GRAFENWOEHR, Germany – The U.S. Army V Corps demonstrated its readiness for combat operations even as it refined systems, built mission capacity and integrated operations with NATO allies during a “warfighter” exercise held March 1-15 at the Grafenwoehr Training Area.

+The exercise marks the second warfighter conducted by the “Victory Corps” since its reactivation in 2020.
+The first, conducted in 2021, certified the corps’ “full operational capability” ahead of its deployment to Europe.

-U.S. Soldiers, part of V Corps’ 1st Squadron, 2nd Cavalry Regiment, prepare to test recon and explosive aerial drone capabilities during the corps’ “Warfighter 24-3” exercise, March 11, 2024.
-The training served as the culminating exercise in a series of training events that demonstrates the versatility, technical skill and professional excellence of the corps staff and its ability to function seamlessly with allies and partners.
-(U.S. Army photo by Spc.
-Devin Klecan)
+The current exercise serves as the culminating exercise in a series of training events that demonstrates the versatility, technical skill and professional excellence of the corps staff and its ability to function seamlessly with Allies and partners.

+“Warfighter gives us the chance to use all of our mission command systems, and further allows us to work with our partner nations,” said Lt.
+Col. George Cushman, the corps deputy chief of staff.
+“Because of the duration of the exercise and the stress that is put to test our technical network, it enables us to see how our Allies fight and how we fight.

+“The key part of this is having Allied nations involved and working side by side with us to see the common operating pictures,” added the Virginia Military Institute graduate.
+“For example, the 1st Estonian Division and the 3rd United Kingdom Division fall under V Corps for this exercise, so we show them how to join our battle rhythm.”

 |Date Taken: